How to Get a $5,000 Loan

 Fees That Distort the Real Cost

-Get a $5,000 Loan with Bad Credit
+Getting a $5,000 Loan with Bad Credit: Real Options and Scams to Avoid

 Non-employment income counts.
 Social Security, alimony, disability benefits, rental income, and investment distributions all qualify under most lenders' ability-to-repay assessments.
-The requirement is documented, steady income.
-Not necessarily a W-2.
+The requirement is documented, steady income-not necessarily a W-2.

 Consider the cost difference on $1,000 borrowed for one year.
 A payday loan demands $1,150 to $1,300 returned in a lump sum after two weeks.
 A personal loan at a comparable amount costs roughly $80 in total interest, spread over 12 monthly payments.
-The payday trap is the rollover.
-Unable to pay the lump sum, borrowers pay a fee to extend the term.
-Over a year, those fees can reach $7,800 on a $1,000 original balance without reducing the principal by a dollar.
+The payday trap is the rollover: unable to pay the lump sum, borrowers pay a fee to extend the term.
+Over a year, those fees can reach $7,800 on a $1,000 original balance-without reducing the principal by a dollar.
 A pattern documented in CFPB enforcement actions.

 "Instant approval" means an algorithm returned a preliminary offer in seconds.
 It is not a binding contract.
 The final decision comes after a hard inquiry and document verification.
 Same-day funding is common when you apply before a lender's cutoff time.

-"Guaranteed approval" is a marketing phrase that signals one of three things.
-Illegal upfront fees collected before funds are released.
-Predatory terms buried in fine print.
-Or outright fraud.
+"Guaranteed approval" is a marketing phrase that signals one of three things: illegal upfront fees collected before funds are released, predatory terms buried in fine print, or outright fraud.
 Cross-reference any lender against the CFPB complaint database and your state's attorney general website before submitting personal information.

 How Usury Laws Vary by State